elizabethdorans/E2G_Method_Tutorials/README.md

 See respective folders for code implementing each peak-gene linking method.

-Clone the repository to your local machine using the following command:
+Clone the repository using the following command:

 `git clone https://github.com/elizabethdorans/E2G_Method_Tutorials.git`